srimantapal205/sampleRepo/README.txt

 Hi, Git
 How are you.
 what is your version?
-how many features you have?x
+how many features you have?
+This is tet file